 Indiana State Board of Massage Therapy

-We have been asked to not post requirements and other board information on our website.
-Please go to http://www.in.gov/pla/massage.htm or call Board Director Tasha Coleman at 317-234-2051 directly with any of your questions.
-Board members may also be reached by writing email@example.com.
+For all massage therapy licensing questions and rules, please click here or call Board Director Tasha Coleman at 317-234-2051 directly with any of your questions.
+Board Members may also be reached by writing firstname.lastname@example.org.
 Posted meetings are open to the public and are held at the Government Center South Building, 402 W. Washington St., Room W072, Indianapolis, IN 46204.
-You may also govt_relations/SBMT.2009_EDITION.doc download the rules and regulations

 Indiana Consumer Protection

-To file a complaint against any licensed profession in Indiana, go to http://www.in.gov/attorneygeneral/consumer and download a consumer complaint form.
+To file a complaint against any licensed profession in Indiana, go here and download a consumer complaint form.
 Upon examination, this may be forwarded on to the Board the person is licensed through.
 The phone number is 317-232-6330 or 800-382-5516.